 In 2018 BBC Studios merged with BBC Worldwide, the distribution subsidiary.
 At the time of this merger, the BBC committed (amongst other things) to maintaining the lines of business within the new BBC Studios so that they were consistent with the lines of business that were in place before the merger.
 In 2019, the BBC reduced its lines of business within BBC Studios from five to two – ‘Production and distribution’ and ‘Branded Services’ (its channels business) – and it subsequently withdrew its earlier commitment.
 In 2019, BBC Studios also took full ownership of seven of the ten UKTV channels and agreed significant content deals, including with Discovery, Sky and BritBox UK.

 Given developments both in the media landscape and in BBC Studios over the past few years, it is important for us to enhance our understanding of how BBC Studios has implemented our rules (PDF, 767.2 KB) and to provide additional transparency on this to stakeholders.

 In our review we will consider concerns on the relationship between the Public Service and BBC Studios.
 This will allow us to assess whether our regulation remains effective and whether further work needs to be undertaken, including amending our rules.
-As part of our review we are also assessing the changes BBC Studios made to its lines of business.

 In our call for evidence, we invite stakeholder views on three key areas including: operational separation between BBC Studios and the Public Service; the supply and pricing of goods and services between BBC Studios and the Public Service; and the commercial rate of return earned by BBC Studios.